fbpx

 The Hamlin College of Midwives recruits students from rural areas, puts them through rigorous training as midwives, and deploys them back to their villages where their skills are needed.
 There are another 95 women currently completing their Bachelor of Science in Midwifery degree at the College.

 Providing funding support towards fistula prevention is the primary priority for Hamlin Fistula New Zealand.
-There are now 92 Hamlin-supported midwifery clinics in rural health centres staffed by Hamlin midwives.
+There are currently 92 Hamlin-supported midwifery clinics in rural health centers staffed by Hamlin midwives.
 The downstream effects of a Hamlin midwife are remarkable; when a Hamlin midwife arrives, new cases of fistula drop to almost zero in nearby villages.
-These centres are key to prevention.
+These centers are key to prevention.

-Hamlin Fistula New Zealand’s focus is on preventing fistula through increasing the number of dedicated midwifery centres and training of skilled midwives.
+Hamlin Fistula New Zealand’s focus is on preventing fistula through increasing the number of dedicated midwifery centers and training of skilled midwives.

 The introduction of a master’s postgraduate course in clinical midwifery course, launched in January 2022, is equipping senior midwives with advanced clinical practice skills, including the skills to perform emergency caesarean deliveries for complicated cases.
 This will empower midwives in preventing maternal death and injury among vulnerable rurally based women, who are unable to make the journey to a Hamlin Hospital.